JLiu05/jliu05.github.io/README.md

-# Documentation of Summer 2025 Project
+# Documentation of 2025 Project (May 2025 - present)

 ## Disclaimer
 The write-ups I have uploaded onto this webpage are for my own research interests and investigative purposes only, and I will not be publishing them on any official scholarly platform.
 Any errors are my own.